Bhardwaj-Saurabh/Diamond_Price_Prediction/README.md

 ## 3.0 Business Assumptions
 Followings assumptions have been made to define the solution strategy for diamind price prediction.

-Diamond Prices Reflect Market Demand: The assumption is that diamond prices are influenced by market demand.
+1. Diamond Prices Reflect Market Demand: The assumption is that diamond prices are influenced by market demand.
 Factors such as carat size, cut quality, color, clarity, and other characteristics affect the price.
 It is assumed that customers are willing to pay more for diamonds with desirable attributes.

-Price Consistency: It is assumed that there is a level of consistency in diamond pricing across different regions and markets.
+2. Price Consistency: It is assumed that there is a level of consistency in diamond pricing across different regions and markets.
 While there may be variations due to local factors and market dynamics, the assumption is that overall, diamond prices follow similar trends and patterns.

-Economic Factors: It is assumed that economic factors, such as inflation rates, consumer purchasing power, and overall economic conditions, have an impact on diamond prices.
+3. Economic Factors: It is assumed that economic factors, such as inflation rates, consumer purchasing power, and overall economic conditions, have an impact on diamond prices.
 Changes in these factors may influence the pricing trends for diamonds.

+## 4.0 Product Structure

+    DiamondPricePrediction
+    ├── README.md
+    ├── application.py
+    ├── artifacts
+    │   ├── model.pkl
+    │   ├── preprocessor.pkl
+    │   ├── raw.csv
+    │   └── train.csv
+    ├── logs
+    │   ├── 05_17_2023_12_55_12.log
+    │   └── 05_17_2023_12_55_14.log
+    ├── notebooks
+    │   ├── EDA.ipynb
+    │   ├── Model Training.ipynb
+    │   └── data
+    │       └── gemstone.csv
+    ├── reports
+    │   └── figures
+    │       ├── api.png
+    │       ├── barplot.png
+    │       ├── diamond-diamond.jpeg
+    │       ├── heatmap.png
+    │       ├── pricehist.png
+    │       └── tablehist.png
+    ├── requirements.txt
+    ├── setup.py
+    ├── src
+    │   ├── components
+    │   │   ├── __pycache__
+    │   │   ├── data_ingestion.py
+    │   │   ├── data_transformation.py
+    │   │   └── model_trainer.py
+    │   ├── exception.py
+    │   ├── logger.py
+    │   ├── pipelines
+    │   │   ├── __pycache__
+    │   │   ├── prediction_pipeline.py
+    │   │   └── training_pipeline.py
+    │   └── utils.py
+    ├── templates
+    │   ├── form.html
+    │   └── index.html

-## 4.0 Solution Strategy
+## 5.0 Solution Strategy
 My solution to solve this problem will be the development of a data science project.
 This project will have a machine learning model which can predict the price of a diamond based on provided features.

 **Step 01.
 Data Description:** The missing values will be threated or removed.
 Finally, a initial data description will carried out to know the data.
 Therefore some calculations of descriptive statistics will be made, such as skewness, mean, median and standard desviation.